windup/rhamt-vscode-extension/README.md

 * Java Platform, `JRE version 8+` with `JAVA_HOME` environment variable
 * A minimum of `4 GB RAM`; 8 GB recommended

-> Tip: You can install the rhamt-cli once the extension has been installed.
+> Tip: The rhamt-cli can be installed from within VSCode once the extension has been installed.

 ## Extension Settings